sobteclib/sobtec2/en/content/11rats.md

 foundation.
 We need technologies that create well-being, beauty and community.

-## Re-appropriated Technologies from personal experience
+## Re-appropriated technologies from personal experience

-Over the past 10 years I have tried to carry the theory into practice, I have adapted and changed my ways, I have created protocols and free licenses that defend our Re-appropriated technologies.
+Over the past 10 years I have tried to carry the theory into practice, I have adapted and changed my ways, I have created protocols and free licenses that defend our re-appropriated technologies.
 I have tried to generate collective workshops where people exchange experiences and skills and which could extend to productive activity that will cover basic needs and enrich the communities.

-I have discovered an existing market niche for Re-appropriated technologies: one way to describe it would be “in order to be productive and sustainable, a producer of organic walnuts or almonds has no intermediate solution between a nut-cracker and a super machine costing thousands of Euros.
-Re-appropriated Technologies would occupy that space, adapting to the user and to their environment”.
+I have discovered an existing market niche for re-appropriated technologies: one way to describe it would be “in order to be productive and sustainable, a producer of organic walnuts or almonds has no intermediate solution between a nut-cracker and a super machine costing thousands of Euros.
+Re-appropriated technologies would occupy that space, adapting to the user and to their environment”.

 Society as a whole, and the majority of social movements, have not defended